The Facts on Chlamydia

 Until recently, it was hard to diagnose chlamydia because the tests were hard to do and the results were unreliable.
 A woman had to have a pelvic exam that allowed the doctor to take fluids from her cervix.
 Diagnosing a man involved taking a sample of fluid from his urethra.
 More sensitive, less invasive, and less costly tests are now available.
 One test, for instance, looks for chlamydia bacteria in a urine sample.

 Doctors use antibiotics to treat chlamydia.
 The most common treatment is a 7-day course of doxycycline or a single dose of an antibiotic called azithromycin.

 All sex partners should be evaluated, tested, and treated.
 People with chlamydia should not have sexual intercourse until they and their sex partners have completed treatment, otherwise they can be reinfected.
 (You should wait 1 week after taking the 1-dose azithromycin, but sex can be resumed the day after finishing treatment with the 7-day course of doxycycline).

 More screening is necessary

 Widespread screening is an effective way to catch and treat chlamydia.
 The CDC and the Office of Population Affairs have implemented many screening programs.
 The CDC recommends yearly screenings for all sexually active females age 25 and under.
-It also recommends yearly screenings for older women who have one or more risk factors.
-Risk factors include having more than one sex partner or not using a condom.
+It also recommends yearly screenings for older women who have 1 or more risk factors.
+Risk factors include having more than 1 sex partner or not using a condom.
 Pregnant women should always be screened for chlamydia.